Roatan

-Books About Honduras
+Books Roatan Honduras

-Most things on our site is new with lots of research digging out the truths that lye beneath the surface of life.
-Here in this bibliography is a very lose collection of this and that, I would like to say that I have read and understand what the various authors are saying.
+Most things on our site are new with lots of research digging out the truths that lye beneath the surface of life.
+Here in this bibliography is a very lose collection of this and that, I would like to say that I have read and understood what the various authors are saying.
 But alas I am the typical computer user and have developed the most annoying habit of scanning pages.
 This is a very effective way in crunching through all that the tyranny of the moment demands of me.
 And I do seem to read it more than just a scan if it interests me, which the below authors seem to do.
-I say all of this to suggest to you that these writers of words may deserve more attention than I have given them.
+I say all of this to suggest to you, that these writers of words may deserve more attention than I have given them.

 Please consider spending some of your time discovering